Recognition of number sets

 Translated with google translator.

-One of the added features in version 1.3 of LearningML is number set recognition.
-And what does this number recognition consist of?
-Well, to be fair, recognizing number patterns is the only thing ML algorithms can do.
+One of the features added in version 1.3 of LearningML is the recognition of numerical sets.
+And what is this recognition of numbers?
+Well, to be honest, recognizing numerical patterns is the only thing that ML algorithms can do.
 In fact, when we work with images or texts, before being introduced as inputs to the algorithm, they are converted (encoded) to numerical sets.

 In LearningML, each example image is converted into a set of numbers (called a tensor).
-The image is divided into a network of 227 × 227 squares (pixels) and the color of each of these squares is encoded as a combination of red (R), green (G) and blue (B).
-Hence the total number of numbers required to encode an image is 154587.
+The image is divided into a grid of 227×227 squares (pixels) and the color of each of these squares is encoded as a combination of red (R), green (G) and blue (B).
+Hence the total number of numbers needed to encode an image is 154587.

-Therefore, what Machine Learning algorithms require are numerical sets.
-However, until version 1.3, we did not have the ability to directly enter these number sets in LearningML.
-And this is very useful because, on many occasions, the data sets we have are simply data sets organized tabularly, as in a spreadsheet, in which each row of numbers represents an instance.
+In fact, what Machine Learning algorithms actually require are numerical sets.
+However, until version 1.3, we did not have the possibility of directly entering these numerical sets in LearningML.
+And this is very useful because, on many occasions, the data sets we have are simply data sets organized tabularly, as in a spreadsheet, in which each row of numbers represents an exemplar.

 One of the most characteristic and well-known numerical sets in the world of statistics and Machine Learning is the iris dataset.
-There are 150 specimens of Iris flowers classified into three species: Iris setosa, Iris virgínica and Iris versicolor.
-Each specimen has been characterized using 4 typical flower traits: the length of the sepal, the width of the sepal, the length of the petal and the width of the petal.
+It consists of 150 specimens of Iris flowers classified into three species: Iris Setosa, Iris Virgínica and Iris Versicolor.
+Each specimen has been characterized using 4 typical flower traits: sepal length, sepal width, petal length and petal width.

 We reproduce here 6 of the 150 copies of the set: